survivejs/react-book/manuscript/03_webpack_and_react.md

 T> It may be worth your while to install [React Developer Tools](https://github.com/facebook/react-devtools) extension to your browser.
 Currently Chrome and Firefox are supported.
 This will make it easier to understand what's going on while developing.

-W> It is important to note that ES6 based class approach **doesn't** support autobinding behavior.
-Apart from that you may find ES6 classes neater than `React.createClass`.
-See the end of this chapter for a comparison.

 ### Setting Up `Note`

 We also need to define the `Note` component.
 In this case, we will just want to show some text like `Learn Webpack`. `Hello world` would work if you are into clichés.